-Well-prepared properties
+Well-prepared places in your area

-If leaving a bushfire risk area is no longer an option, there may be places close by that could protect you.
+There may be places close by that could protect you, such as:

-For example:

-- A well-prepared home (yours or your neighbour's) that you can actively defend - A designated Evacuation Centre.
+- A well-prepared property (yours or your neighbour's) that you can actively defend - The closest built-up area or town away from bushland or trees - Designated Evacuation Centres.

-Think about how you will get there.
+Think about how you will get to these places.
+Have a plan.